UVA Logo

 Faculty members will be compensated for teaching on an overload basis only in accordance with policy HRM-045: Faculty External Consulting and Internal Overload.

-Non-tenure-track research faculty members and professional research staff who are supported through sponsored research funding must reduce their research activities and grant-funded salary in order to teach a course for academic credit.
+Academic General Faculty members on the research track and professional research staff who are supported through sponsored research funding must reduce their research activities and grant-funded salary in order to teach a course for academic credit.
 The portion of their salary related to teaching must be paid from a non-grant source of funds.

-For other employees (including administrative or professional non-tenure-track faculty, University and classified staff, and Medical Center employees), if appropriate, the employee’s supervisor may approve a temporary reduction in normal responsibilities to allow the employee to assume teaching responsibility (for a non-exempt full-time employee, this reduction in normal responsibilities is required to ensure the employee is not required to work overtime as a result of the teaching activity, including course preparation and grading, unless the employee’s supervisor approves overtime compensation at a rate of 150% of the employee’s normal rate of pay for any hours worked over 40 hours each week.).
+For other employees (including Administrative or Professional General Faculty members, University and Classified Staff members, and Medical Center employees), if appropriate, the employee’s supervisor may approve a temporary reduction in normal responsibilities to allow the employee to assume teaching responsibility (for a non-exempt full-time employee, this reduction in normal responsibilities is required to ensure the employee is not required to work overtime as a result of the teaching activity, including course preparation and grading, unless the employee’s supervisor approves overtime compensation at a rate of 150% of the employee’s normal rate of pay for any hours worked over 40 hours each week.).
 The school hiring the employee to teach may be asked to assume responsibility for an appropriate percentage of the individual’s salary during the term in which the employee is teaching.
 Such terms should be agreed upon in writing between the school and employee’s supervisor prior to the start of the teaching assignment.

 In rare cases, if such a reduction is not possible and the teaching activities are anticipated to become a recurring part of the individual’s employment at the University, the employee’s supervisor may, with the dean’s support, revise the employee’s job description to include additional teaching responsibilities and request a salary increase to reflect these increased responsibilities.
 For faculty, see policy HRM-035: University Faculty Salaries and Bonuses.
 For staff, see policy HRM-024: Compensation Program for University Staff Employees.